Elizabeth Banks: 1998–2005: Early career and breakthrough

 Banks changed her name upon joining the Screen Actors Guild, as actress Elizabeth Mitchell was already registered in the union under that name.

 After auditioning in New York, she was offered a role on the soap opera Santa Barbara.
 Taking the role would have required her to quit her education at the American Conservatory Theater, and as she had taken out student loans to complete her degree, she declined the offer.
 She made her acting debut in the 1998 independent film Surrender Dorothy as Elizabeth Casey, and appeared in various films over the next seven years, including Wet Hot American Summer (2001), Swept Away (2002) and Seabiscuit (2003).
-Her most noticeable role up to that point was Betty Brant in Sam Raimi's Spider-Man trilogy (2002-2007).
+Her most notable role up to that point was Betty Brant in Sam Raimi's Spider-Man trilogy (2002–2007).

 In 2002, Banks set up her own production company, Brownstone Productions, with her future husband, Max Handelman.

 Banks gained more prominent widespread exposure with her role in the 2005 comedy film The 40-Year-Old Virgin.
-In August 2005, at the Williamstown Theatre Festival, she starred in William Inge's Bus Stop as Cherie, the sexy blonde aspiring nightclub singer.
+In August 2005, at the Williamstown Theatre Festival, she starred in William Inge's Bus Stop as Cherie, the aspiring nightclub singer.
 Jeffrey Borak wrote that Banks' portrayal was acted "with poise, clarity and a shrewd feel for Cherie's complexities.
 Her performance is all of a piece and in harmony, stylistically, with the performances around her."
 In 2005, she appeared on the series Stella, and in May 2006, she had a role in the season five finale of the NBC sitcom Scrubs as Dr. Kim Briggs, the love interest of J.D.
 (Zach Braff).
 Banks appeared throughout seasons six, seven, and eight as a recurring guest star.